Best Stock Screening Tools on the Web

-Morningstar wins again.
-Its database is comprehensive with 1458 ETFs.
-Once you get past the initial introductory page (I normally just click the “results” tab without imposing an initial filter), you can sort the entire ETF database by a number of data fields, including expense ratio, market return, Sharpe ratio, standard deviation, dividend yield, etc. I can’t stress enough the importance of the sort function.
+Etfdb.com is the winner.
+Its database is comprehensive with 1658 ETFs.
+You can sort the entire ETF database by a number of data fields, including expense ratio, market return, beta, and dividend yield.
+I can’t stress enough the importance of the sort function.
 Without that, it wouldn’t be nearly half as useful.
-With one click, I discover that the ETF with the highest dividend yield is Market Vectors Uranium & Nuclear Energy (NYSE: NLR) at 12.18% and the ETF with the cheapest expense ratio is Vanguard Total Stock Market (NYSE: VTI) at 0.05% per year.
+With one click, I discover that the ETN with the highest dividend yield is UBS ETRACS 2x Leveraged Long Wells Fargo Business Development Co.
+(NYSE: BDCL) at 18.06% and the ETF with the cheapest expense ratio is Schwab U.S. Broad Market (NYSE: SCHB) at 0.04% per year.

 5. Best Seasonality Screener

-It’s hard to find a tool on the web that tells you which stocks perform best during particular months of the year.
-In fact, I am aware of only two, so they win: equityclock.com and hybridtechnical.net.
+It’s hard to find a free tool on the web that tells you which stocks perform best during particular months of the year.
+In fact, I am aware of only two, so they win: equityclock.com and paststat.com.
 Unfortunately, even these tools don’t give you a ready-made list of best-performing stocks in a given month; you must input your own individual stock symbols and see how they have performed in each month of the year.
 Better than nothing, and if you input enough tickers, you’re bound to find one that performs well in the upcoming month.
-For example, through trial and error, I’ve discovered that Oracle (NasdaqGS: ORCL) performs best in the month of June, which is coming up in a couple of weeks.
+For example, through trial and error, I’ve discovered that Oracle (NasdaqGS: ORCL) performs best in the month of June.

 6. Best Popularity-Contest Screener